Babatana Rainforest Conservation Project

 Rainforest conservation costs money.
 The main cost elements are:

 2. Opportunity costs.
-This is the logging revenue for community economic development that the landowners had to give up in order to choose the conservation option.
+This is the logging revenue for community and economic development that landowners chose to give up so they can protect the forest.
+Carbon income contributes to alternative community development and small business enterprise.

 Ekos served as technical lead for the development of this project.
 This was a fruitful partnership between Nakau, NRDF, Live & Learn International, and the local community.
 Ekos also co-founded Nakau along with Live and Learn International, but we are no longer a shareholder.